Code-Institute-Submissions/htmltablebuilder/README.md

 - To build a pdf version of the timetable.
 - To read the google sheet formatting instead of relying on border rules.
 - To error trap Google sheet connection failures
-- To use Zapier Automation to update Wordpress post with table.
+- To use something like Zapier Automation to update Wordpress post with table.

 ---------------------------------